qi-wang-uc/ez-cmap/README.md

 Calculate contact number map between selected residues

 #### Usage:
-- Compile with `make` in the program root folder
+- Compile with `make` in the program root folder, then executable can be found in `bin/`.
-- Run with `./ez-cmap.exe input.dat`
+- Run with `./ez-cmap input.dat`

 #### Example Input:
 ```